Gut Health & Sleep: What's The Connection?

 Can Probiotics Affect Sleep?

-Our gut health can be taken care of with prebiotics and probiotics.
+Our gut health can be taken care of with prebiotics and probiotic .
 While probiotics are live bacteria that add to the good bacteria population in your gut when consumed, prebiotics are substances that come from certain types of fibrous carbs, which act as food for the good bacteria in the gut.
 Together, they help maintain good gut health, which further benefits your overall health and wellbeing.
-Perhaps that is why, one must add prebiotics and probiotics to their diet.
+Perhaps that is why, one must add prebiotics and probiotic to their diet.

 Research shows that one of the many benefits that probiotics are known for is that they aid in sleep.
 A study as recent as 2019 shows that those who were administered with probiotics slept better due to an improvement in their psychological well-being.